 Daily Burn Pros and Cons

 Since this app offers two versions, a free and a premium one, as part of our testing, we set up a premium account on all apps.
 We went through different classes at various levels, but it’s important to note that all the basics included in the free version were also covered in this review.

 We then compared our findings with the official Daily Burn website reviews and user comments we read in Facebook groups.

-We found that users find it easy to get the right routines to download or stream.
+- Users find it easy to get on the proper routines to download or stream

-The recommended suggestions also seemed to be a decent match for folks.
+- The recommended suggestions were a good match for many people

 - Easy to use streaming workout program with access 24 hours a day

-- Installs on smartphones, tablets, TVs, and laptops
+- Available for download on smartphones, tablets, TVs, and laptops

-- Contains a large workout program library for better variety
+- Contains an extensive workout program library for a better variety

 - Limited integration with wearable fitness trackers